 1. Written Policies and Procedures.

-Medline Industries, Inc. has written policies to assure substantial compliance with the applicable laws and regulations and standards governing the marketing and promotion of our products.
+Medline Industries, LP has written policies to assure substantial compliance with the applicable laws and regulations and standards governing the marketing and promotion of our products.
 The Medline Comprehensive Compliance Program includes a system of written policies and procedures that set forth the company’s highest level principles, to ensure compliance with applicable laws and regulations and support good business practices.
 Medline’s key corporate policies are referenced in the Code of Conduct.
 The Code of Conduct requires Medline employees to obey all laws, act in an ethical manner and make business decisions that are consistent with Medline policies.

 Medline has established written policies that govern activities involving communicating with customers about the appropriate use of its products, advancing scientific and educational activities, and supporting research and education.
 These policies include:

 Medline will consider donations to charities that are healthcare related, and to causes that generally promote the health and welfare of sick or historically disadvantaged groups and that are consistent with Medline Industries, LP policies.

 Policy on Travel Expense Reimbursement

 Medline reimburses for travel and lodging expenses of attendees at promotional and educational training programs in very limited circumstances that are consistent with accepted industry guidelines.